Floodgates Publishing

 This page is a reference map.
 Each argument is named, located by chapter, and briefly stated.
 The full development lives inside the book.

-Eternal Stakes runs twelve interlocking arguments that address the belief-only position from different angles — historical, logical, hermeneutical, exegetical, and apostolic.
+Eternal Stakes runs eleven interlocking arguments that address the belief-only position from different angles — historical, logical, hermeneutical, exegetical, and apostolic.

-A reader who grants even three of these twelve has already granted more than the belief-only framework can survive.
+A reader who grants even three of these eleven has already granted more than the belief-only framework can survive.

 I.The Four Levels of Belief